-In the Basin, ozone ( $O_3$ ) and fine particulate matter (PM2.5, particles less than 2.5 microns in diameter) are the pollutants of primary concern.
-The Basin is designated nonattainment for current and former federal and State ozone standards, as well as the current PM2.5 standards.
-However, 2018-2020 was the first three-year period where the Basin met the 24-hour PM2.5 standard of 35 $\mu$ g/m after removing elevated measurements driven by the Bobcat and El Dorado fires in the fall of 2020.
+In the Basin, ozone (O3) and fine particulate matter (PM2.5, particles less than 2.5 microns in diameter) are the pollutants of primary concern.
+The Basin is designated nonattainment for current and former federal and State ozone standards, as well as the current PM2.5 standards1.
+However, 2018-2020 was the first three-year period where the Basin met the 24-hour PM2.5 standard of 35 μg/m3 after removing elevated measurements driven by the Bobcat and El Dorado fires in the fall of 2020.
 The Basin had the highest number of days exceeding the federal ozone NAAQS of any urban area nationwide in 2020.
 State standards for ozone, PM2.5, and PM10 have also not been met in the Basin.
-The Basin attains the standards for other NAAQS and CAAQS with the exception of the lead NAAQS.
-The Los Angeles County portion of the Basin is designated a nonattainment area for the lead NAAQS based on source-specific monitoring at two locations using 2007-2009 data.
-However, all stations in the Basin, including the near-source monitoring in Los Angeles County, have remained below the lead NAAQS for the 2012 through 2020 period.
-Unfortunately, due to pandemic related monitor shutdowns, the lead data fails EPA completeness requirements.
-A request to U.S. EPA for redesignation to attainment will be prepared when monitoring requirements are satisfied.
+The Basin attains the standards for other NAAQS and CAAQS with the exception of the lead NAAQS.2 The Los Angeles County portion of the Basin is designated a nonattainment area for the lead NAAQS based on source-specific monitoring at two locations using 2007-

-&lt;sup>1 Annual and 24-hour PM2.5 design values meet the former 1997 Annual and 24-hour PM2.5 standards.
+1 Annual and 24-hour PM2.5 design values meet the former 1997 Annual and 24-hour PM2.5 standards.

-&lt;sup>2 In June 2013, the U.S. EPA approved re-designation of the Basin as an attainment area for the 24-hour PM10 NAAQS.
+2 In June 2013, the U.S. EPA approved re-designation of the Basin as an attainment area for the 24-hour PM10 NAAQS.